monk-io/docs/_mkdocs/docs/lifecycle/cluster-create-1.md

 !!! success

-    You are all set to [Run templates in a cluster](/guides/running-templates-cluster)!
+    You are all set to [Run Kits in a cluster](/guides/running-Kits-cluster)!

 !!! warning